 - You can apply for a TAFEcard

-If you have a disability – whether it is physical, mental or intellectual – it is a good idea to declare this at the time of enrolment as this will allow us to assess your needs TAFEnow has access to specialist Disability Consultants who understand your needs and may be able to provide extra assistance or tutorials.
 We want to ensure a successful outcome for all our students.
+If you have a disability – whether it is physical, mental or intellectual – it is a good idea to declare this at the time of enrolment as this will allow us to assess your needs TAFE Digital has access to specialist Disability Consultants who understand your needs and may be able to provide extra assistance or tutorials.
 Assessment tasks may also be adjusted (called reasonable adjustment) to take into account your disability.

 If you are not a Centrelink client, you may still be eligible for a fee exemption and extra help if you are assessed by our Disability Consultants as having a disability.
 Speak to our Customer Help Officers on 1300 8233669 and they will refer you to the relevant staff member to organise a confidential chat about your requirements.

-A number of our courses have mandatory work placement requirements.
+Many of our courses have mandatory work placement requirements.
 This means, that in some instances you must be physically and mentally ready for the tasks required in the workplace.
-For instance, in a veterinary practice, you must be capable of standing for long periods and dealing with sick or injured animals.
+For example, in a veterinary practice, you must be capable of standing for long periods and dealing with sick or injured animals.
 In other courses you may need Working with Children or Police checks, as specified.

 During work placement you will be supported in your learning by supervisors in your workplace as well as by your teacher/facilitator.
-Each relevant course areas will explain a lot more about work placement.
-Here are our general resources for you to look over in the meantime.
+Information in your course area will explain more about your requirements for work placement.

 Each of our courses has a forum where teachers post helpful hints and students can ask general questions pertaining to the course or its resources.